-A little later than expected we were on our way on a two hour drive to the Chernobyl Exclusion Zone.
+A little later than expected we were on our way on a two-hour drive to the Chornobyl Exclusion Zone.
 Passing by rows of tired city concrete tower blocks the landscape soon gave way to a flat, heavily forested countryside punctuated by scattered villages, consisting of predominantly the same style of house (whether concrete, brick or wood) and the obligatory animal pens and necessary vegetable patch on either side.
 Traffic was thin and considering our destination, I was not surprised.

-First stop was at the 30km check-point on the edge of the outer Exclusion Zone, here we had to show our passport and official pass and were issued with a small radiation monitoring device that we hung from our necks.
-Boarding our transport again we continued into the zone along the main but deserted road towards the City of Chernobyl.
+The first stop was at the 30km checkpoint on the edge of the outer Exclusion Zone, where we had to show our passport and official pass and were issued with a small radiation monitoring device that we hung from our necks.
+Boarding our transport again we continued into the zone along the main but deserted road towards the City of Chornobyl.

-Most of the wooden buildings in the zone had been bulldozed and covered in a layer of earth before having a bright yellow radioactive sign placed by, warning of the hazard, but in this village there was still one standing and we entered it.
-It was quite poignant to explore this one room structure, where it was evident that the people had left in great hurry.
-The bed and paraphernalia of day to day Ukrainian life was left just as it was from three decades ago, when the inhabitants were given two hours to pack enough clothing for three days with a promise that they would then return.
+Most of the wooden buildings in the zone had been bulldozed and covered in a layer of earth before having a bright yellow radioactive sign placed, warning of the hazard, but in this village, there was still one standing and we entered it.
+It was quite poignant to explore this one-room structure, where it was evident that the people had left in a great hurry.
+The bed and paraphernalia of day-to-day Ukrainian life were left just as it was three decades ago when the inhabitants were given two hours to pack enough clothing for three days with a promise that they would then return.
 They never did.

-Wandering back to the minibus I spotted the first of many wild dogs that now were the only inhabitants of these lost settlements, like the others I would come across, they seem unperturbed about our presence and more concerned on sniffing out long gone food among the rubble and buildings.
+Wandering back to the minibus I spotted the first of many wild dogs that now were the only inhabitants of these lost settlements, like the others I would come across, they seem unperturbed about our presence and more concerned about sniffing out long-gone food among the rubble and buildings.

 Only take photos of the reactor, we were warned by Alex.
 Photograph the concrete boxes, train or soldiers and you will have your camera taken, we were further warned.
 The wagons contain spent fuel rods and the huge structures are where they are stored.